stefantasic-1990/craft-line/README.md

 ## Line Editing Key Bindings

-These are the currently implemented keys for line editing:
+These are the currently implemented keys for user line editing:
 1. `ENTER`: finish editing line and return it.
 2. `Left`/`Right`: move cursor left and right.
 3. `Up`/`Down`: scroll through the history.